xonq/tutorials/funannotate.md

 <br />

 ### 2. Gene prediction.
-You will have to download/compile a few pieces of data and information:
+Download/compile necessary data and information:
-- find transcript/EST evidence from organism(s) in the same genus
+- transcript/EST evidence from organism(s) in the same genus
-- find protein evidence from at least 10 closely related organisms (separate by spaces in command)
+- protein evidence from at least 10 closely related organisms (separate by spaces in command)
-- find the most closely related BUSCO database to your species by examining the databases stored in `/usr/local/config/species` in the singularity container (REMEMBER: activate to use).
-In the command below, cite the exact name of the BUSCO species parameter folder, *not the full directory*
+- find the most closely related BUSCO species database stored in `/usr/local/config/species` in the singularity container (REMEMBER: activate to use).
+Replace `BUSCO_SPECIES` with the BUSCO species parameter folder, *not the full directory*

 ##### - create a text file with the following info, name it with `.sh`, and transfer to OSC:
 ```